racpsjcsp/racpsjcsp/README.md

 # Hello, Rafael here! 👋🏽
 <br>
-<p>iOS Developer, passionate about technology since always, just regret not getting into it earlier but I am glad I still managed to get here.
+<p>iOS Developer, passionate about technology since always, just regret not getting into it earlier but I am glad I still managed to get in.
 Here you find things that I did to help me fixate some concepts, frameworks, etc. These will either be in a simple file, when it is just a concept or a personal project when it involves more than just a concept.</p>

 <p>I seek to grow technically and professionaly as an iOS Developer.</p>
 <br>